MonashBioinformaticsPlatform/learning-resource-links/README.md

 ## General programming and command line

-> In the wet lab, you might need to learn to pipette, use a centrifuge, or maybe run some electrophoresis before you can get useful results.
+> In the wet lab, you might need to learn to pipette, use a centrifuge, or maybe run some gel electrophoresis before you can get useful results.
-> In the dry lab, you need to learn to use a computer to automate tasks and analyse data before you can get useful results - often this means telling the computer what to do using text.
+> In the dry lab, you need to learn to use a computer to automate tasks and analyse data before you can get useful results - often this means telling the computer what to do using plain text.

 ### Linux, the "shell", command line